kluzzebass/AtariStick/README.md

 * DB-9 pin 2 (down) to Arduino D1.
 * DB-9 pin 3 (left) to Arduino D2.
 * DB-9 pin 4 (right) to Arduino D3.
-* DB-9 pin 5 (+5v) to Arduino +5v VCC (optional, sometimes required by hardware autofire).
+* DB-9 pin 5 (+5v) to Arduino +5v VCC (optional; sometimes required by hardware autofire).
-* DB-9 pin 6 (button1) to Arduino D4 (optional, only some joysticks use this).
+* DB-9 pin 6 (button1) to Arduino D4 (optional; only some joysticks use this).
-* DB-9 pin 7 (+5v) to Arduino +5v VCC (optional, sometimes required by hardware autofire).
+* DB-9 pin 7 (+5v) to Arduino +5v VCC (optional; sometimes required by hardware autofire).
 * DB-9 pin 8 (GND) to Arduino GND.
 * DB-9 pin 9 (button2) to Arduino D5.

-As you can see, a bare minimum is pin 1, 2, 3, 4, 6 and 8.
-Note: Even with this minimum hookup the autofire on my Zipstick works, so I'm assuming it sources its power from one of the other pins.
+As you can see, a bare minimum hookup uses pins 1, 2, 3, 4, 6 and 8.
+Note that even with this minimum hookup the autofire on my Zipstick works, so I'm assuming it sources its power from other pins.

 Once you're done with all the wiring, you'll end up with something that looks like this:
 ![Header Picture](wiring.png)